 Anyone working on maintaining an online business knows how notoriously cluttered it can get.
-There's never a shortage of emails to answer, receipts to file away, people to meet and things to do.
-With so much going on, it helps to have a helping hand to get everything in place.
-And thanks to technology and innovation, there are several tools around the web that aim to do just that.
+There's never a shortage of emails to answer, receipts to file away, people to meet, and things to do.
+With so much going on, it's great to have a helping hand to get everything in place.
+Thanks to technology and innovation, there are several tools around the web that aim to do just that.

 Here are five applications to help get your business organized: